The Library is pleased to provide course materials like textbooks for some Caltech courses through our Course Reserves service.

 Log in to Canvas to view and access ebooks, selected book chapters, films, and other electronic material.

-Browse and view purchase options for course material on eCampus, Caltech's online bookstore.
+Three weeks before terms begin, browse and view purchase options for course material on eCampus, Caltech's online bookstore.

 Students: Submit your syllabus and Caltech Library will make the material available for free via Canvas or at the Sherman Fairchild Library.